appkr/lemp-base/README.md

 LEMP in one container.

 I know this is not a docker-way though, I believe it is overwhelming for PHP or Docker beginners to understand the concept of cluster, which consists of multiple containers.
-I coundn't find working one in the Internet, supporting Ubuntu 16.04, Nginx 1.x, PHP 7.0 & FPM, and MySQL 5.7.
+I couldn't find working one in the Internet, supporting Ubuntu 16.04, Nginx 1.x, PHP 7.0 & FPM, and MySQL 5.7 just in one image.
 Really.

 ## Quick Start